avoajaugochukwu/avoajaugochukwu/README.md

 - ⚡ Fun fact: I love business stories and history (From 509 B.C. onward)
 <br><br>
 ## Experiences
-- Front-end developer at ColorElephant.
+- Front-end developer at *ColorElephant*.
 Figma to React conversions.
 Building forms with comlicated state management and user interaction flows.
-- Front-end developer at PwC Nigeria.
+- Front-end developer at *PwC Nigeria*.
 I worked with skilled developers and data scientists to build React applications for clients of various sizes.
 <br><br>
 ## Projects
 - <strong>NextJS e-Commerce store [Live site](https://bycking.com/):</strong> This is a full-featured e-commerce store for high-end bikes built with NextJS.
 I was responsible for the entire front-end work, from desgin architecture to implementation.